kaltura/server-native-utils/gzip_logs_tools/README.md

 ## log_compressor

-Writes segmented-gzip files, has two working modes -
+Writes segmented-gzip files, supports two working modes -
-* Daemon - read logs from a unix datagram socket / pipe (fifo), compresses them and writes to disk.
+* Daemon - reads logs from a unix datagram socket / pipe (fifo), compresses them and writes to disk.
-* Offline - read logs from a file/stdin and write to a file/stdout (similar to the gzip utility)
+* Offline - reads logs from a file/stdin and write to a file/stdout (similar to the gzip utility)

 ## ztail